SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

 5. Select *DemoDeviceCreator.py* in the **Code** folder and click the execute icon <img src="/images/zementis/mlw-execute-icon.png" alt="Execute" style="display:inline-block; margin:0"> at the right of the top menu bar and fill the form with "DemoDeviceCreator" as **Task Name**, "ONE TIME" as **Recurrence** and click submit icon <img src="/images/zementis/mlw-submit-icon.png" alt="Submit" style="display:inline-block; margin:0">.

-Click **Tasks** in the navigator and click the "DemoDeviceCreator" task name, to display the status of the Python execution in the **Task History** section at the centre.
+Click **Tasks** in the navigator and click the "DemoDeviceCreator" task name, to display the status of the Python execution in the **Task History** section at the center.

 Script to add a device named "DemoDevice" to {{ < product-name-1 > }}.

 	DemoDeviceCreator.py

 	# Register a demo device with {{ < product-name-1 > }}
 	import requests
 	import json